McPherson County sees record-breaking deer collisions

 MCPHERSON, Kan.
-(KSNW) – Law enforcement agencies are telling drivers to “watch out,” as this is the season when deer versus car accidents happen the most.
+(KSNW) – Law enforcement agencies are telling drivers to “watch out,” as this is the season when deer versus car crashes happen the most.

-The sheriff of McPherson said dawn and dusk are known to be some of the most active times for deer.
+The McPherson County sheriff said dawn and dusk are known to be some of the most active times for deer.
 One of his deputies learned the hard way.

 “The last time, back in 2018, we had 41 for the whole month of November,” said Montagne.